STAND. COM. REP. NO. 711

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO PRIVATE FLIGHT SCHOOLS,"
+"A BILL FOR AN ACT RELATING TO COUNTIES,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 190, H.D.
-1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
-No. 190, H.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Water & Land that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 84, H.D.
+1, and recommends that it be referred to your Committee on Judiciary & Hawaiian Affairs.

 Respectfully submitted on behalf of the members of the Committee on Water & Land,